Mentor Ohio Guardianship Attorney

 Financial guardianship allows for the guardian to have access, control, and authority over the assets of the Ward.
 These assets include, but are not limited to, social security benefits, real estate, inheritances, or other sources of income.
 When the guardianship of the estate is applied for, the applicant must post a bond for double the amount of the assets, with the exception of real estate, which can only be transferred by court order in a guardianship.
-The guardian must also ask the county Probate court for authority to spend or dispose of any funds prior to the expenditure.
-Yearly, the guardian of the estate shall file an accounting of all income, money spent, and what assets remain in the guardianship of the local Probate Court.
+The guardian must also ask the county Probate Court for authority to spend or dispose of any funds prior to the expenditure.
+Yearly, the guardian of the estate shall file an accounting of all income, money spent, and what assets remain in the guardianship in the local Probate Court.

 The need for guardianship of the estate can nearly always be eliminated by the completion of a Durable Financial Power of Attorney that has been signed before the potential Ward has been determined not competent to do so.
 Please see the section on this site that describes Powers of Attorney for more information.
 A Durable Power of Attorney cannot be competed by a minor as, by law, a minor has no competency to do so.

 Guardianship of the person can be applied for when the potential Ward has been determined to be incompetent to make decisions regarding their well being or healthcare.
 The Guardian, with the local Probate court’s authority, makes the decisions about what medical or psychological care the Ward receives up to and including termination of life.
 The guardian of the person may also determine the safest place for the Ward to live and facilitate the Ward moving into the determined facility or residence.
 The guardian of the person must complete a guardian’s report and guardianship plan yearly, and visitor reports not less frequently than every three months.
 The State of Ohio now requires all Guardians to attend an initial class, either in person or online, and also attend yearly supplemental classes.

 Contact Your Northeast Ohio & Mentor Guardianship Attorney at Moseman Law Office, LLC

 Moseman Law Office, LLC